 The amount of steam generated is controlled by the steam regulating and stop valve.
 And meanwhile with the use of a water level indicator, will check the water level if the water is required then we have to supply the water.

-Through the chimney the waste gases is released to the environment.
+Through the chimney, the waste gases are released into the environment.

 Now for better efficiency, we use a device that is an economizer.
 The economizer helps the water to preheat and then it entered into the system.